flattenthecurve/guide/_sections/act_and_prepare/en/02-do/17-monitor-symptoms.md

 |Headaches  |14%         |Muscle aches     |14%         |Chills                 |11%         |

-**Only go to hospital when you have trouble breathing or you are short of breath (sitting, going to bathroom, walking, etc)**
+**Only go to hospital when you have trouble breathing or you are short of breath (sitting, going to bathroom, walking, etc).**

 Gastrointestinal Symptoms (rare):
 Diarrhea, nausea, vomiting, or abdominal discomfort are all possible early symptoms.
 They may appear a couple of days BEFORE the respiratory symptoms.